arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 #### DNS Interface

-:ship: The fqdn is `web.service.consul`.
+:shipit: The fqdn is `web.service.consul`.
 Query the DNS interface for the registered service.
 ```bash
 dig @127.0.0.1 -p 8600 web.service.consul